 You are a Biomedical/Bioengineering engineer, if you:

 - Can sell your ideas to get the grants you will need

-- Have tenacity; won't get discourages and give up
+- Have tenacity; won't give up even when discouraged

 - Like math and physics